jamesalexwhiteley/borc3/README.md

 # borc3.0 Bayesian Optimization with Reliability Constraints

-borc3.0 is a framework for structural optimization under uncertainty that combines Bayesian optimization with reliability constraints.
+borc3.0: structural optimization under uncertainty - Bayesian optimization with reliability constraints.

 ## Problem Formulation
 - We have a stochastic objective function `f(x, ξ)` where: